CXX20/fixx/README.md

 Something is impossible/worthless to support.
 Here's the list of things `fixx` rejects:

+* Non-ALL_CAPS macros / foreign macros starting with `FIXX_` / single letter macros

+	Defending from them is impossible and pointless anyway.
+BTW have you seen the naming of `std` locals?

 * `const&&`

 	`const` means (seemingly?) immutable. `&&` represents a value which can be mutated however you like (because it isn't needed any more).
 So, these two seem incompatible.
 Throwing this combination away allows to provide no `const&&` overloads and lifts the "don't `move` `const` values" lint to the type level.